axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 - Category

-Action column provides actions in handling case:
+The Action column provides these actions to handle the related case:

 - Case details